-of total production sent to further processing or domestic supermarkets ane emissions in 2021.18 Cattle production alone accounted for 65 percent of 2021 COae emissions from the Brazilian agricultural sector, 16 percent of Brazil's total CO2e emissions and 75 percent of Brazil's methane emissions, primarily resulting from enteric fermentation and manure management.
-19 20 Notably, the sector ranks third globally in CO2e emissions when associated land use change is included.
+Brazilian cattle supply chains can be complex and opaque for downstream buyers and financiers ane emissions in 2021.18 Cattle production alone accounted for 65 percent of 2021 CO_ee emissions from the Brazilian agricultural sector, 16 percent of Brazil's total CO2e emissions and 75 percent of Brazil's methane emissions, primarily resulting from enteric fermentation and manure management.^{19 20} ^{21 22} Notably, the sector ranks third globally in CO2e emissions when associated land use change is included.
 Some estimates suggest that as much as 79 percent of Brazilian food emissions may be associated with beef production when linkages to land-use change are taken into consideration.
-This would amount to more than 1.4 billion tons of CO2e.23 c Deforestation and encroachment onto indigenous territories have risked significant reputational concerns across Brazilian supply chains, with estimates projecting 70 percent of deforested Amazon land eventually being used as cattle pasture.24
+This would amount to more than 1.4 billion tons of CO2e.^{23 c} Deforestation and encroachment onto indigenous territories have risked significant reputational concerns across Brazilian supply chains, with estimates projecting 70 percent of deforested Amazon land eventually being used as cattle pasture.24